For U.S. Expats

 Add Trips

-Enter travel dates manually or import from CSV.
-We handle transit days and timezone math.
+Enter travel dates manually.
+We handle transit days and cross-border date logic.

 2

-Instant calculation across all rolling 12-month windows.
-Know your status in real time.
+Instant calculation across rolling 12-month windows.
+See your day counts in real time.

 3